 Swap and rollover

-Rollover (also known as rollover swap) is a procedure of moving open positions from one trading day to another.
+A swap is an interest fee that is either paid or charged to you at the end of each trading day if you keep your trade open overnight.
+The procedure of moving open positions from one trading day to another is called rollover.
 If a trader extends his position beyond one day, he/she will be dealing with a cost or gain, depending on prevailing interest rates.

 Other articles in this section